nano-bot01/nano-bot01/README.md

 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Learn more about Dev and AI
 - ⚡ Fun fact: I love to Read BOOKs
-- :exclamation: Coding for better world
+- :exclamation: Hello world to Better world!
 - :star: Interested in Machine Learning

 ### Connect with me: